SvDen/SvDen.github.io/README.md

 — svden.github.io/Chat/ — chat on WebSocket technology, the server is on c9.io.
 Realized: creating a server in NodeJS,
-Note: sometimes server shuting down for unknown reason with no error.
+Note: sometimes server is shuting down for unknown reason with no error.
 I guess it's because of hosting features, but who knows.
 Anyway I have to restart it manually so if the chat tells you 'Server is not response' — don't worry and try again later or just call me.

 — svden.github.io/practice-ecommerce/ — adaptive layout of a page + JS without external libraries.
 One of my first projects.